WEOS: Programming

-In general, it maintains a public radio format.
-Most of the programming is of a news/talk/information style, although there are a few hours of music shows on weekdays, and several hours on weekends.
-Some programming is produced locally by volunteer community DJs, others by Hobart and William Smith students.
+Besides its news/talk/information programs, the station schedules a few hours of music shows on weekdays and several hours on weekends.
+Some programming is produced locally by volunteer community DJs and also Hobart and William Smith students.

 Broadcast range

 WEOS reaches most of the central Finger Lakes region of New York State.
 There are two FM transmitters: a primary and a repeater or "translator" station.
 Both broadcast exactly the same programming.